 For Baby to have a true sense of humor, they need to understand the world well enough to know when something is off.
 This starts to happen at about 1 year old.
 Right now, they probably understand enough to get some basic jokes or gags related to things being not quite right.
 For instance, they know what you usually look like and sound like.
 So if you do start imitating an elephant, they know that you’re doing something different than usual, and that’s funny!
 They just might not quite get why you’re also waving your arm like a trunk or trying to look wider.
 But the noise part, that’s good stuff!
 When they get older, they will get the rest of the joke.

-Baby‘s sense of humor will evolve as she grows, and she will start to understand more complex jokes and make jokes of her own.
+Baby‘s sense of humor will evolve as they grow, and they will start to understand more complex jokes and make jokes of their own.
 The first stop?
 Unfortunately, much of the time, it’s going to be toilet humor.
 Get ready for a lot of incoherent poop jokes from your toddler once you start potty training!
-You might also find that Baby gets really into physical humor like people falling down or running into things and “that’s not right!” humor where she just finds it really funny when you say things that obviously aren’t true.
+You might also find that Baby gets really into physical humor like people falling down or running into things and “that’s not right!” humor where they just find it really funny when you say things that obviously aren’t true.

 So, when will Baby develop a sense of humor?
 Right now!
 And tomorrow, and the next day, and the next.
-Her sense of humor is developing as you read this, and everything that you bring into her little world will help it grow. she will start to get knock-knock jokes and imitation and sarcasm (eventually).
-One day she might even master irony, though there are plenty of adults who still struggle with that one!
+Their sense of humor is developing as you read this, and everything that you bring into their little world will help it grow. they will start to get knock-knock jokes and imitation and sarcasm (eventually).
+One day they might even master irony, though there are plenty of adults who still struggle with that one!

 - Price, Michael.
 “The joke’s in you.”
 American Psychological Association.
 American Psychological Association.
 November 2007. http://www.apa.org/monitor/nov07/thejoke.aspx